CMeeg/next-azure/README.md

 ### Run the pipeline

 * Create a new pull request from your feature branch targeting your "main" branch to kick off a new pipeline run targeting your preview environment
+  * You may be require to grant permissions to your variable groups the first time the pipeline runs - keep an eye on the progress of the pipline in the Azure DevOps UI
 * Merge the pull request in to your "main" branch to kick off a new pipeline run targeting your production environment

 > Manual runs will use the `preview` environment settings because that is the default set in the pipeline yaml.